Questions to Ask College Representatives

 ■ From what economic background are the majority of students?

-■ Are there clubs, activities, or housing that are minority related?
+■ Are there clubs, activities, or housing that are focused on minority populations?

 ■ What do students like most about the college?
 Like least?